D8s

 IC-socket

-If you are newer to soldering components, I recommend spending an extra dollar buying a 16-pin-DIP IC-socket to solder to the board and then plugging the Integrated Circuit in to that, rather than soldering the IC directly, as the parts are a bit heat-sensitive.
+I strongly recommend spending an extra dollar buying a 16-pin-DIP IC-socket to solder to the board and then plugging the Integrated Circuit in to that, rather than soldering the IC directly, as the parts are a bit heat-sensitive.

 Particularly in transparent LEDs, you can easily see the little LED-chip inside, and it is half way down the plastic shell, so as long as you stay well away from that, you can file off the rounded top without issue.

 LEDs are also designed to be mounted 5mm above the circuit board, and have spurs on their legs to stop them being over-inserted in their holes.
-For my own dice, I cut the legs just above these spurs so I could mount them right on the board.
+For my own dice, I pushed them right though to mount them right on the board.
 This allows the assembled board to be thinner, top to bottom, and also stops the LEDs getting bent over if the bare board is rough-handled or dropped.
 It does come at the expense of slightly increasing the chance of damaging the LEDs during soldering, as the actual LED chip inside is now 5mm closer to heat from the soldering.
 It works for me, but you can do it however you prefer!

 During assembly, be aware of polarised components, that only go in one way: